seemasm20-source/Windows-Server-Azure-AD/Windows Server Azure/join-client-to-domain.md

 After restarting, log in and verify the domain membership.

-Press:

-Win + R
+Press: Win + R

 Type: sysdm.cpl

-Go to the Computer Name tab.
+Go to the Computer Name tab

 Verify that Domain shows: seemaenterprise.co.in